jdart/Spex/README.md

 ## Functional Helpers

-Most of class methods of spex have functional equivalents.
-If you want to disable these for reasons of name collisions, then in template/_init.php set:
+Most of the helpers in Spex have functional equivalents.
+If you want to disable these for reasons of name collisions, then in templates/_init.php set:

 `$spex->disableHelpers();`

+The helpers are not available in _init.php.

 All the helper functions have the same signature as their equivalents documented above, i.e: